Criticism of the BBC: Gaza war

 In November 2023, eight UK-based journalists employed by the BBC wrote to Al Jazeera to express their concern over the perceived double standard of the BBC's coverage of the war, contrasting it with the "unflinching" reporting on war crimes committed by Russia during its invasion of Ukraine.
 The journalists accused the corporation of omitting historical context and investing in humanising Israeli victims while failing to humanise Palestinian victims.
 Bassam Bounenni, a BBC North Africa correspondent, had resigned from the corporation in October due to what he saw as its support for Israel.

-In September 2024, lawyer Trevor Asserson published a report, conducted by a team of 20 lawyers and 20 data scientists, claiming that the BBC had violated its own editorial bias guidelines over 1500 times in its reporting on the Gaza war.
+In September 2024, Israel-based lawyer Trevor Asserson (BBCWatch) published a report, conducted by a team of 20 lawyers and 20 data scientists, claiming that the BBC had violated its own editorial bias guidelines over 1500 times in its reporting on the Gaza war.
 The report analysed nine million words of BBC output, comparing the wording and focus it gives in coverage of Israelis and Palestinians, finding that the network, especially BBC Arabic, tended to dehumanise Israelis compared to Palestinians, and portray Israel as militaristic and aggressive, while downplaying, glorifying, or excusing terrorist acts by Hamas.

+Al Jazeera English aired an interview with an "alleged" whistleblower and former BBC journalist, "Sara", on an October 2024 episode of its program The Listening Post.
+She said that an "integral part" of the BBC's editorial stance when she worked there was that "Israel has a right to defend itself".
+She also said that BBC staff were often averse to use of the word "genocide" (regarding the Gaza genocide).

 In November 2024, 230 members of the media industry including 101 anonymous BBC staff wrote a letter to Tim Davie accusing the BBC of providing favourable coverage towards Israel and failing its own editorial standards by lacking "consistently fair and accurate evidence-based journalism in its coverage of Gaza".
 Notable signatories to the letter included Sayeeda Warsi, Juliet Stevenson, William Dalrymple, and John Nicolson.
 The letter highlighted a desire to see the "best possible journalism coming out of the region" and asked the BBC for:... reiterating that Israel does not give external journalists access to Gaza, making it clear when there is insufficient evidence to back up Israeli claims, highlighting the extent to which Israeli sources are reliable, making clear where Israel is the perpetrator in article headlines, providing proportionate representation of experts in war crimes and crimes against humanity, including regular historical context predating October 2023, use of consistent language when discussing both Israeli and Palestinian deaths, and robustly challenging Israeli government and military representatives in all interviews.